 In accordance with section 25519(c) of the Public Resources Code and the California Environmental Quality Act (CEQA), CEC serves as the lead agency to review an SPPE application and perform any required environmental analyses.
-Upon granting of an exemption, the local permitting authority-in this case the City of San Jose-would perform any follow-up CEQA analysis and impose mitigation, as necessary, for granting approval of the project.
+Upon granting of an exemption, the local permitting authority-in this case the City of San Jose serving as a responsible agency pursuant to CEQA section 15052-would perform any follow-up CEQA analysis and impose mitigation, as necessary, for granting approval of the project.